Growing in Pride.

 The challenges we believe we need to solve deserve our whole selves to show up at work and in our personal lives to deliver a meaningful impact.

 Growing in Pride, for me as a queer founder, has meant that I can see the full power of what I can bring to the table as a leader.
-Embracing my own queerness has helped me build a culture of consideration throughout the organization helps InsightPact open conversations about who can have a seat at the table, and how we operate the business.
+Embracing my own queerness has helped me build a culture of consideration throughout the organization and helps InsightPact open conversations about who can have a seat at the table, and how we operate the business.

 A riot here, a protest there